 When is Meghan Markle and Prince Harry’s Oprah interview?

-Titled Oprah with Meghan and Harry, the programme is a 90-minute episode of long-running news programme 60 Minutes and will be produced by Oprah’s own production company.
+Titled Oprah with Meghan and Harry, the programme is an extended edition of the long-running American news programme 60 Minutes and is produced by Oprah’s production company.

 How to watch Meghan Markle and Prince Harry’s Oprah interview in the UK